alex-m-norris/amn-design-system/README.md

 If you have a suggestion that would make this better, please create a pull request.
 You can also simply open an issue with the tag "enhancement".

-_Please note_ - this repo is has some linting in place for committing to this repo by utilising simple git hooks, commitlint and lint-staged.
+_Please note_ - this repo has some linting in place for committing to this repo by utilising simple git hooks, commitlint and lint-staged.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>